Klemsy - Fotolia

 2. Understand the basics of programming logic

 Software testers need a basic knowledge of these programming language staples for continued career growth.
 Successful execution of manual tests and automated scripts is helpful, but testing activities only go so far.
-It's even more important to know the conditions under which data enters into one of the programming structures, and what must happen for that data to exit it.
+It's even more important to know the conditions under which data enters one of the programming structures, and what must happen for that data to exit it.

 Let's start with if-then-else logic.
 In this structure, if is whether a condition exists.
 If it does exist, then execute the then function.
-Otherwise, execute the else function (or do nothing).
+Otherwise, execute the else function -- or do nothing.
 The if-then-else structure works well when a condition is true or false.
-A case structure might be appropriate, when a condition falls into one slot in a range of possibilities.

 A case structure expands on if-then-else by providing multiple functions to execute if certain conditions exist.
 For example, an if-then-else structure might check if a number falls in a range between 2-10 and, if it does, then the number is multiplied by five.
-If the number is not in that range, it will fall into the else condition, and is not multiplied at all.
+If the number is not in that range, it will fall into the else condition and is not multiplied at all.
 A case structure specifies what to do when a number falls into one of many ranges.
-In this example, when a number is between 2-10, it falls into Case A and is multiplied by five.
+In this example, a number between 2-10 falls into Case A and is multiplied by five.
 If the number is between 11-20, it falls into Case B and is multiplied by four.
 If a number is 21 or higher, it falls into Case C and is multiplied by three.
 Case structures can get complex and involve branching into other parts of the code.

-Dowhile and dountil are basically loops.
-With dowhile, a function is performed as long as a condition still exists.
-A dountil logic structure performs a function until a condition no longer exists.
+Do-while and do-until are basically loops.
+With do-while, a function is performed as long as a condition still exists.
+A do-until logic structure performs a function until a condition no longer exists.

 3. Brush up on QA history

-The way to measure understanding the past is to see if it helps achieve better Agile performance.
+The way to measure understanding of the past is to see if it helps achieve better Agile performance.
 While the traditional software development lifecycle (SDLC) and Waterfall methodology eventually resulted in bloated products and documentation, lessons on the intent and approach might still be useful today.
 Borrow principles and concepts from the past and mold them into usable processes.

 OKR examples for QA analysts